HackerWithDrip/CampusFoodExpress/README.md

 This will aid in them not missing/ compromising lectures for lunch and missing lunch.
 The system allows vendors to decrease the food preparation time and manage orders efficiently without dealing with many undecided customers.
 The vendor will be able to register their business on the system.
-The systems will allow the vendor to add menu(s) for specific days and indicate the availability of food items on the menu.
+The systems will allow the vendor to add foodItem(s) for specific days and indicate the availability of food items on the foodItem.
 When the order is ready for collection, the system will allow the vendor to notify the customer.
 Vendors will have the flexibility to choose their preferred payment method at any time during their operations.
 This will allow them to easily switch to a different payment method if, for example, their card machine fails, and they can indicate that they only accept cash for a specific day.
-The customer will be able to register their details on the system, log-in to see the available menu (s) for various vendors, and place order(s).
+The customer will be able to register their details on the system, log-in to see the available foodItem (s) for various vendors, and place order(s).
 Upon ordering, the customer will select the preferred available payment method.